tock/tock/doc/Porting_v1_Capsules_to_v2.md

 }
 ```

-Finally to schedule an upcall any calls to `app.upcall.schedule()` with code
+Finally to schedule an upcall any calls to `app.upcall.schedule()` should be
-like:
+replaced with code like:

 ```rust
 self.apps.enter(appid, |app, upcalls| {